 Everyone of us want to serve bread with great texture and softness, be it baking a sandwich bread or making Indian flat breads in a tava.
 For Indians, home made breads called roti is integral part of every day menu.
 It is made with whole wheat flour called atta in Hindi.
 The bread made with whole wheat flour is definitely healthier .
 No one can deny that.
 I eat two rotis in a meal with cup of vegetable and a cup of protein (lentils or poultry or lamb).
 So I had to learn to make it soft and perfect.
 I practiced so many times to get the dough right and eventually that helps to get the roti soft and fluffy.
+You can also use roti maker to make rotis soft and fluffy in your tight schedule).

 An technique called autolysis is used to make the whole wheat bread soft.
 Autolysis is a technique where the flour and water is soaked for sometime and this triggers a process called self-digestion.
 When flour and water come in contact with each other, the strands of gluten of whole wheat flour relaxes, softens and absorbs moisture.
 This strengthens when the dough is kneaded.
 There is no need for yeast or salt.